Explore Emotional Health & Hope

 Activities» Maintain existing fundraising activity to ensure that growth of service is achievable

-» Develop and expand our local team of staff across London to meet demand
+» Develop and expand our local team of staff across England to meet demand

 » Ensure we have enough and varied volunteer couples to meet demand for our interactive workshops

-We will increase the number of and frequency of Explore Relationship workshops held across London.
+We will increase the number of and frequency of Explore Relationship workshops held.

 We expect that young people will experience less anxiety and confusion - and be less vulnerable to engaging in high risk behaviours.